invoke-ai/InvokeAI/docs/installation/020_INSTALL_MANUAL.md

         recommended if your virtual environment is located outside of your runtime directory.

-    !!! tip

-        On Linux, it is recommended to run invokeai with the following env var: `MALLOC_MMAP_THRESHOLD_=1048576`.
-For example: `MALLOC_MMAP_THRESHOLD_=1048576 invokeai --web`.
-This helps to prevent memory fragmentation that can lead to memory accumulation over time.
-This env var is set automatically when running via `invoke.sh`.

 ## Unsupported Conda Install

 Congratulations, you found the "secret" Conda installation instructions.
 If you really **really** want to use Conda with InvokeAI, you can do so using this unsupported recipe: